This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Clays are probably the most common and stable natural soap colorants, and they come in an impressive range of colors.
 When using clay, the general usage is about one teaspoon per pound (454 g) of soapmaking oils.
 You can add it directly to the lye solution, or you can mix each teaspoon of clay with three teaspoons of distilled water and then add it to the soap batter at trace.

-You can also use many of the same botanicals used in fiber dyeing to tiny your soap.
+You can also use many of the same botanicals used in fiber dyeing to color your soap.
 They include alkanet, madder, annatto, indigo, woad, calendula, turmeric, coffee, and tea.
 Each botanical will have a different usage rate and method, and many of them are outlined over here.

 Bee propolis is another natural soap colorant, and if you’ve ever seen a propolis tincture, you’ll know why!
 Other natural soap additives used as colorants include charcoal, cocoa powder, spices, natural oils, and the roots, fruit, petals, and expressed oil of plants.
 Aleppo soap, perhaps the oldest type of soap still made, is naturally colored green with laurel berry oil.
 You can also naturally tint soap using some fruit purees, including carrots and avocado.